R1tschY/trampoline-data-app/readme.md

 - Scrape data from event result books to get scores for relevant events (difficulty, execution, time of flight, horizontal displacement)
 - Match existing routine data (time of flight per jump, x- & y-coordinates of athletes contact positions) to calculate new approaches
 - Create MySQL database with scores and routine data
+- App queries data from database according to users request

 ## Technical aspects
 - Data conversion from PDF to text with Post Script